 Why New York Should Give Up Daylight Saving Time

-Daylight saving time is this Sunday, and we'll 'spring forward,' lose an hour of sleep for more daylight, but at what cost?
+Daylight saving time ends soon.
+We'll 'fall back' for more daylight, but at what cost?

 - Sleep Disruption: Transitions out of and into DST increased night-time restlessness and decreased the quality of sleep.